openedx/open-edx-proposals/oeps/oep-0032-arch-unique-identifier-for-users.rst

 .. warning::

     A new external user id should still be used with third-parties under certain circumstances.
-This is especially important when the user id is sent along with other `Personally Identifiable Information (PII)`_.
+This is especially important when the user id is sent along with other :doc:`Personally Identifiable Information (PII) <oep-0030-arch-pii-markup-and-auditing>`.
 See the `ADR for the edx-platform external_user_ids Django app`_ for more details.

 .. _Django auth_user: https://docs.djangoproject.com/en/2.0/topics/auth/default/#user-objects
 .. _ADR for the edx-platform external_user_ids Django app: https://github.com/edx/edx-platform/blob/master/openedx/core/djangoapps/external_user_ids/docs/decisions/0001-externalid.rst